 “To which you answered?”
 She pushes me to continue as I hold back my tears.

 “I’m not gay.
-I like girls, but not just like them as in attracted to them, I want to be one myself.
+I like girls, but not just like them, as I am attracted to them.
+I want to be one myself.
 I don’t fit in anywhere as a boy!”
 I retort.
 “I get teased, and bullied, and I’m not strong enough to defend myself.
 My parents told me to knock it off and stop being such a baby.”

 “So you ran away from your pain.”
 She says softly in a comforting tone.

 Luna puts a comforting hand on mine, and I instinctively lean against her for support.
 I only met her tonight, but she just feels so safe right now.

 “I didn’t know what else to do!”
 I say with a tear rolling down my cheek.
 “I don’t want to end my life, I just don’t want to be Simon, the girly wimp that everyone picks on in school anymore.”
 I look at her and sniffle.
 “Am I wrong to hope that there’s something better out there for me?”

 She gives me a loving smile.
 “No, you’re not wrong to hope for a better life, child.
 In fact, I believe I know someone who can talk to you about it.”
 She looks at Luna.
 “But he can’t stay down here, he’s too young, bring him back upstairs and wait in a booth, Rose will find you there.”

 “Yes, Emya.”
 Luna nudges me and we get out of the booth.